One of the in-house innovations that large companies have invested in is the social media command center.

 In 2016, the IBM cognitive command center brought The Wimbledon to its fans in real-time.
-The cognitive command center captured more than 3 million data points spreading across 19 playing courts during the tournament.
+The mental command center captured more than 3 million data points across 19 playing courts during the tournament.

-The response time for the collection and ingestion of the data was at sub-seconds, which proves their command center's efficiency and how easily they gather vital information from the world of social.
+The response time for the collection and ingestion of the data was sub-seconds, which proves their command center’s efficiency and how easily they gather vital information from the social world.

-Other early adopters of the social media command center concept include Toyota, Pepsi, Movistar Colombia, and even Clemson University and the American Red Cross.
-Through innovative customer relationship management companies like Salesforce provide the technology and training, building these command centers are relatively simple to make.
+Other early adopters of the social media command center concept include Toyota, Pepsi, Movistar Colombia, Clemson University, and the American Red Cross.
+Through innovative customer relationship management, companies like Salesforce provide the technology and training, and building these command centers is relatively simple.

 The organizations that we have highlighted have all embraced the power of real-time engagement.
 These have also proved that social media community management is, in fact, vital for organizations and not just nice to have.

-Most of these companies have been at the forefront of innovation when implementing social media command centers.
-These successful companies implemented these centers in big companies a few years ago does not mean that it's something outdated.
+Most companies have been at the forefront of innovation when implementing social media command centers.
+These successful companies implemented these centers in big companies a few years ago, which does not mean that it’s outdated.

 Social Media is getting stronger, and it’s been one of the most critical touchpoints with consumers, especially for big brands.

 Although these platforms could be expensive, currently, there are many tools out there that can replace a complete fortune-500 command center.
-Smaller platforms can still do a great job of monitoring engagements, crises, campaigns, or consumer complaints in your social channels.
+Smaller platforms can still make a significant job monitoring engagements, crises, campaigns, or consumer complaints on your social channels.

 Check some of the top social media management and monitoring tools that can get you started.